frorellana/RawFoodCalc/README.md

 ## Usage

 This application allows you to calculate and manage raw food ratios for your cat.
 You can select different parts from vsrious available animals, and input the total amount of pounds you want to use.
-The cart will contain all the ingridents you selected with the corresponding amounts.
-You can adjust the amounts in the cart and delete any ingridents you no longer want.
+The cart will contain all the ingredients you selected with the corresponding amounts.
+You can adjust the amounts in the cart and delete any ingredients you no longer want.
-At the bottom of the cart there is a ratio section that calculates whether the  meat, bone and organ amount of the all ingridents are abalanced according to the 80 / 10 / 10 ratio.
+At the bottom of the cart there is a ratio section that calculates whether the  meat, bone and organ amount of the all ingredients are abalanced according to the 80 / 10 / 10 ratio.

 ## API Endpoints